mozilla/contain-facebook/README.md

 4. set `xpinstall.signatures.required` to `false`
 5. install fia the Extensions page

-Remember to forever be cautious of new extensions, and malicious sites that may try to auto-install them!
+Remember to be cautious of new extensions, and malicious sites that may try to auto-install them!

 -----